Dive into Refactoring

 The refactoring techniques are illustrated with live examples.
 These are much easier to follow than static code – and more fun, too!

-The home page with links to forum and cheat sheets.
+The home page with links to the forum and cheat sheets.

 First steps into the course.